chrisguest75/python_examples/51_websockets/README.md

 Demonstrate `websockets` by using AV to decode an MP3 as PCM and send it over a websocket for saving in a WAV file.

+TODO:

+* producer consumer example
+* wrapping binary data in a structure

 ## Contents

 - [WEBSOCKETS](#websockets)